jsoref/thorium/api/docs/src/getting_started/adding_editing_groups.md

 </video>

 You may have noticed that you can add users to different group roles.
-As we described in the previous chapter, group roles are how you define the abilities a group member has within the group.
+As we described in the previous chapter, group roles are how you define the abilities that a group member has within the group.
 Roles and their abilities are defined in the table below.
 Group resources can include images, pipelines, repos, files, tags, comments, and tool results.

 | Ability | Owners | Managers | Users | Monitors |